4 Best Wealth Solutions for January 2026

 Risk Factors

-- Regulatory scrutiny and compliance challenges
+- Regulatory scrutiny on retail trading practices and market structure

-NOW Inc. (DNOW)
+Stock #3: NOW Inc. (DNOW)

 | Metric | Value |